ayalo/TFM_fraud_36/README.md

 def **get_edges_domdom(df)**:
 ```
     Creating a df_edges to use GraphFrames in order to create a domain-domain graph.
-    :param df: dataframe from our data.
+    :param df: dataframe from our data df_degree_ratio.
 Idem format like in get_vertices function.
     :return: df_edges
 ```

 def **get_edges_domdom_malicious_ones(df)**:
 ```
     Creating a df_edges to use GraphFrames only with the suspicious domains
-    :param df: dataframe from our data.
+    :param df: dataframe from our data df_degree_ratio.
 Idem format like in get_vertices function.
     :return: df_edges
 ```